teresa-chow/42-minishell/README.md

 - Conditional and grouped command execution with logical operators

-- Quote handling for argument grouping (single and double quotes)
+- Quoting support (single and double) for argument grouping and literal treatment of special characters

 - Signal handling for interactive session control